 Inventories comprise of mobile phones (handsets) and other customer-premise equipment (CPE), SIM cards, pre-paid vouchers and scratch cards.
 Inventories are stated at the lower of cost or net realizable value.
 Net realizable value represents the difference between the estimated selling price in the ordinary course of business and selling expenses.
 Cost is determined by using the weighted average method.
-The Group provides for slow-moving and obsolete inventories in the general and administrative expenses in the interim consolidated statement of income.
+The Group provides for slow-moving and obsolete inventories.